In Ras Al Khaimah, the adventure is just beginning…

 We like to think that RAK, as well as excelling as a destination in its own right, is the perfect complement to the Dubai experience and is just 45 minutes away from DXB Airport.

 While adrenaline activities are a big draw, especially those focused on Jebel Jais, the UAE’s highest mountain, these visitors are also increasingly looking for authentic cultural experiences.
 This is where our unique heritage as the homeland of three Arabian tribal traditions – spanning coast, mountain and desert – really differentiates us.
-We are well placed to offer these travellers a truly authentic and accessible Arabian experience and capitalize on this trend.
+We are well placed to offer these travelers a truly authentic and accessible Arabian experience and capitalize on this trend.

 Of course, adventure tourism and heritage aren’t our only promise.
 We’ve built our brand as a destination that offers a mix of authentic culture and heritage and modern vibrancy.
 With a combination of pristine beaches, rugged mountains, luxury resorts and desert wilderness, it’s important that our strategy breathes life into the complete experience RAK has to offer visitors, not just providing thrills for adrenaline junkies or culture adventurers looking for authentic and accessible Arabia.
 We won’t ignore the traditional sun and sand holidaymakers, a mainstay of our tourism sector for decades, but we want to complement that side of our offering with newer, exciting offerings that appeal to a new generation of traveller – those looking to indulge in luxury and wellness seekers.